PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 Also you can see:

-* [Example](https://github.com/PayOnlineSystem/PayOnline.AndroidSample) of using the Google Pay API from PayOnline
+* [Example](https://github.com/PayOnlineSystem/PayOnline.AndroidSample) of using Google Pay API from PayOnline

 * [Example](https://github.com/google-pay/android-quickstart) of using Google Pay API from Google.